The Outaouais region’s 10 “must-sees”!

 10) Events large and small

 Winter, summer, spring and fall, catch the rhythm of the Outaouais region!
-Discover North America’s largest winter playground, admire millions of tulips, ski with international athletes, cheer the bands at Canada’s largest rock music festival, build a sand castle, watch hot air balloons rise into the sky and fireworks explode overhead, meet artists in their studios, be a cowhand for a day, and sample locally brewed beers and fresh local produce.
-Plan to join the excitement in 2017 as we celebrate Canada’s 150th birthday!
+Meet the Ice Hog family, admire millions of tulips, ski with international athletes, attend Canada’s largest rock music festival, build a sand castle, watch hot air balloons rise into the sky and fireworks explode overhead, meet artists in their studios, be a cowhand for a day, and sample locally brewed beers and fresh local produce.
+You can do all this and more—only in Outaouais!